 - 1.1.5.1 T, the draught in metres, is the summer load line draught for the ship in operation, measured from the moulded base line at amidships.
-Note this may be less than the maximum permissible summer load waterline draught. - 1.1.5.2 T{bal} , is the minimum design ballast draught, in metres, at which the strength requirements for the scantlings of the ship are met.
-The minimum design ballast draught is not to be greater than the minimum ballast draught, measured from the moulded base line at amidships, for any ballast loading condition in the loading manual including both departure and arrival conditions. - 1.1.5.3 T{bal-n} , the normal ballast draught in metres, is the draught at departure given for the normal ballast condition in the loading manual, measured from the moulded base line at amidships.
-The normal ballast condition is the ballast condition in compliance with condition specified in Section 8/1.1.2.2 a). - 1.1.5.4 T{full} , the full load draught in metres, is the draught at departure given for the homogeneous full load condition in the loading manual, measured from the moulded base line at amidships.
-This draught is also known as the full load design draught. - 1.1.5.5 T{sc} , is the maximum design draught, in metres, at which the strength requirements for the scantlings of the ship are met.
+Note this may be less than the maximum permissible summer load waterline draught. - 1.1.5.2 $T{bal}$ , is the minimum design ballast draught, in metres, at which the strength requirements for the scantlings of the ship are met.
+The minimum design ballast draught is not to be greater than the minimum draught of ballast conditions including ballast water exchange operation, measured from the moulded base line at amidships, for any ballast loading condition in the loading manual including both departure and arrival conditions. - 1.1.5.3 $T{bal-n}$ , the normal ballast draught in metres, is the draught at departure given for the normal ballast condition in the loading manual, measured from the moulded base line at amidships, see Section 8/1.1.2.3.
+The normal ballast condition is the ballast condition in compliance with condition specified in Section 8/1.1.2.2 a). - 1.1.5.4 $T{full}$ , the full load design draught in metres, is the draught at departure given for the homogeneous full load condition in the loading manual, measured from the moulded base line at amidships, see Section 8/1.1.2.3. - 1.1.5.5 $T{sc}$ , is the maximum design draught, in metres, at which the strength requirements for the scantlings of the ship are met.